matthewliu2000/htmlwebpage/index.md

 Waste water treatment company that develops and designs modular, on-site bioreactor technology to treat contaminated water.
 The company works with public and private organizations, like the UN, whom are concerned with environmental protection
 - Contributed in a variety of different IT, engineering, and marketing roles
 - Improved, fixed, and identified bugs on company website
-- Procured and conducted data analysis of water quality before and after FMBR treatme
+- Procured and conducted data analysis of water quality before and after FMBR treatment
-- Participated and observed an on-site installation of equipmen
+- Participated and observed an on-site installation of equipment
 - Attended trade shows, conferences, and onsite trainings on environmental protection
 ![JDL](./assets/JDL.jpg)